 As you can see, an estate plan is more than an after-death plan.
 It’s a plan that governs all of life and allows you to control what happens to you before you die and what happens to your belongings once you pass away.

-The professional attorneys of Springs Law Group want to help you get your estate plan started today.
+The Colorado Springs estate planning lawyers of Springs Law Group want to help you get your estate plan started today.
 There is no time like the present to begin legally defining your wishes for your loved ones.
-Contact us today for a free consultation or call us directly at 719.421.7141.
+Contact us today for a free consultation or call us.